-Eligibility, unemployment benefit amounts as well as the length of time the benefits are available is determined on a state-by-state basis.
+Eligibility, unemployment benefit amounts – as well as – the length of time the benefits are available, is determined on a state-by-state basis.

 Most states fund the benefit by imposing an unemployment tax on employers – this is the tax that churches are exempt from.

 States are not required to cover ministers or employees of churches or organizations operated and controlled by a church or religious organization.

-Because these exempt organizations do not pay into the state for unemployment benefits, many states require a written notice be made to employees upon employment.
+Because these exempt organizations do not pay the state for unemployment benefits, many states require written notice to be made to employees upon employment.

-Most employees who come to work for a church from a secular job may not be aware of these differences in church and religious organizations.
+Most employees who come to work for a church from a secular job may not be aware of these differences between the church and religious organizations.